yesnik/symfony-guides/symfony_flex.md

 # Symfony Flex

 [Symfony Flex](https://github.com/symfony/flex) is a Composer plugin for Symfony.
+It hooks into the installation process.
+When it detects a package for which it has a recipe, it executes it.
 It automates the most common tasks of Symfony applications, like installing and removing bundles and other Composer dependencies.